Skip to main content

 Biosketch

-Trained in the molecular mechanisms of cancer as well as population and community health, Dr. Jones brings a rare ability to connect discoveries at the cellular level with lived community contexts.
-For more than 15 years, she led a research laboratory investigating genetic and environmental risk factors for breast cancer through cell culture and animal models and received international recognition for her work on BRCA1 mutations, hormone regulation, and cancer susceptibility.
-This foundational training informs her current scholarship, which bridges mechanistic discovery with community-engaged research infrastructure.
+Trained in both the molecular mechanisms of cancer and population and community health, Dr. Jones brings a unique ability to connect discoveries at the cellular level with lived community contexts.
+For more than 15 years, she led a research laboratory investigating genetic and environmental risk factors for breast cancer, including internationally recognized work on BRCA1 mutations, hormone regulation, and cancer susceptibility.
+This foundation now informs her leadership in developing community-engaged research infrastructure that strengthens relevance, rigor, and sustainability.

 Research/Clinical Keywords